UK to rejoin EU’s Erasmus student exchange scheme

 Under Mr Johnson, the UK pulled out of Erasmus, launching the Turing scheme as a domestic alternative, arguing that remaining in the EU scheme would have meant a net cost of £2 billion over seven years.

-The Government vowed to “provide certainty” to universities on complementary schemes such as Turing.
+Sir Keir’s spokesman said details on the fate of the Turing scheme will be shared “in due course” when asked whether it could be scrapped.

-News of the breakthrough was welcomed by UK education figures and pro-EU campaigners.
+News of the breakthrough was welcomed by UK education and EU figures, as well as pro-EU campaigners.

+European Commission President Ursula von der Leyen said the UK’s reintegration into the scheme opens the door to “new shared experiences and lasting friendships” for young people.

 “Dismissing the idea simply meant letting down British young people who face all sorts of economic difficulties, and have seen their horizons curtailed by Brexit.